Skip to Content (Press Enter) Skip to Footer (Press Enter)

 Who can benefit from AHAs?

 AHAs are water-soluble, which means they work on the surface of the skin.
-While all skin types will reap their glow-boosting benefits, they are particularly beneficial for dry, dull and mature skin because they will help minimise the appearance of signs of ageing, even the look of skin tone and generally make skin look brighter and more luminous.
+While all skin types will reap their glow-boosting benefits, they are particularly beneficial for dull skin because they even the look of skin tone and generally make skin look smoother, brighter and more luminous.

 What products can I find AHAs in?